Breathless (2012 film): Plot

-Both Lorna and Tiny are startled and nervous.
-Lorna takes some pills she gets from her purse and then lights a cigarette while they debate what to do next.
+Both Lorna and Tiny are startled and nervous and begin to debate what to do next.
 Tiny starts dialing the police but Lorna convinces her that there will be no way to claim self defense when there's a man bound up in the middle of the room with a bullet in his head.
 Tiny tells Lorna that she could be in a lot of trouble, to which Lorna responds that Tiny is in just as much trouble because she was there while the murder was committed.
 Lorna recalls a story her father told her when she was young about some men who had experienced an industrial mishap and had gotten stuck under some mechanism in the oil fields and that by the second day, the Texas bug had not only killed them but made their bodies unidentifiable.
 They hatch a plan to bury Dale out in the oil fields where he can suffer the same fate.

 Suddenly, they hear a vehicle approaching and it is the local sheriff (Ray Liotta).
 Lorna opens the door for the sheriff, who, aware of his past run-ins with the law, came to question Dale about the bank robbery.
 The sheriff sees Dale's station wagon parked by the side of the trailer and asks to come in, but Lorna denies the sheriff request on account of his lack of a warrant, explaining that Dale went for a walk, despite the intense heat.
 The sheriff walks back to his car, where we see him review his request for retirement form.